-Check with your carrier to see how much insurance they will cover your shipment for.
+Check with your carrier to see how insurance you will need to cover your shipment.
 They may give you the option of purchasing extra insurance to fully cover the bird(s).
 Birds are only covered for disappearance, injury or loss resulting from the carrier's negligence.
 You will not be able to collect anything if it is discovered that the bird(s) health was compromised before shipment.

 Air Cargo vs. Counter-to-Counter: All birds are shipped air cargo.
 The counter-to-counter feature pays off when there are layover stops.
 Rather than sitting on a hot or cold tarmac, the birds are taken inside.
 On final arrival, the birds are immediately taken to the counter rather than the air cargo office.
 In most cases, air cargo is sufficient.
 In some locations, it's better because the birds are handled by experienced animal cargo staffers.
 Counter-to-counter may also not be as secure as air cargo in some larger airports since the carriers are more accessible to the general public.

 WEATHER - It's wise to check with your airline before shipping to be sure that there will be no weather restrictions.
 This includes the weather at departure point and the weather at arrival point.
 The USDA has clear guidelines on temperature limits (45° to 85° limits).

 Air Tran - $ 95.00